xem85/fm2ndparser/README.md

 ## Current status

-- Parsing/export is the current focus
+- Parsing/export is supported
-- JSON -> binary write support is planned
+- JSON -> binary compilation is supported
 - Few formats/fields may still be incomplete

 ## Contributing